International Women’s Day! – An Interview with Louise Dickins

 Thursday 8th March marks International Women’s Day, which has been celebrating the achievements of women all over the world for over 100 years.
 To coincide with the celebrations this week, we’ve sat down to have a chat with our Managing Director Louise Dickins, who has successfully run Dickins Edinburgh for almost 20 years!
 Louise discusses everything from who has inspired her to get where she is today, as well as the importance of International Women’s Day for her, and what advice she has for women who are thinking of starting their own business.

 Also, we’re so pleased and proud to be a part of “Edinburgh International Women’s Day”!
-Scroll down to the bottom of the page to see a list of all the wonderful women-led businesses taking part.

 An Interview with Louise Dickins

 1. International Women’s Day was first marked in 1911 – over 100 years ago.
 Why do you think the day is still relevant?